 - New Major Study: A Low-Carb Diet Yet Again Best for Both Weight and Health Markers!

-The classic effect of a low-carb diet on cholesterol is a slight elevation, partly due to an elevation of the good (HDL) cholesterol, indicating a lower risk of heart disease.
-This especially as the cholesterol profile also typically improves in two more ways: lower triglycerides and larger, fluffier LDL particles.
-All things that reduce risk of heart disease, statistically.
+The classic effect of a low-carb diet on cholesterol is a slight elevation, partly due to an elevation of the so-called “good” (HDL) cholesterol, indicating a potentially lower risk of heart disease.
+The cholesterol profile also typically improves in two more ways: lower triglycerides and larger, less dense LDL particles.
+All things that may reduce risk of heart disease, statistically.

-It has also been shown that two years with low-carb, high-fat diet advice results in a reduction of atherosclerosis – people actually got less signs of heart disease.
+It has also been shown that two years with low-carb, high-fat diet advice results in a reduction of atherosclerosis – people actually got less signs of heart disease, and after one year there is as a reduction of their cardiovascular risk based on standard calculations.1

 The bad news